Slot RTP Explained

 It does confuse things when some slot developers have their TRTP in the information section and call it RTP.
 Whether the slot states RTP or TRTP is always the THEORETICAL return to player they are referring to. (see Ruby Slippers photo below, the TRTP is 95.96%)

-Slot RTP explained
+Slot RTP and Volatility

 A low-variance or volatility game would have say 30-40% of all possible outcomes awarding a win, but a very low one say 0.1-2x stake with rarer ones paying higher.
 A higher-variance or volatility game will have infrequent wins (say 1/12 spins and most will be low too) but pay tens or hundreds x stake for some combinations.
 Think Microgaming’s Break Da Bank Again.
 It all depends on what value the programmers or software developers attribute to the symbols on the reel maps and their frequency on the reels.